Magnon-polarons in van der Waals antiferromagnet FePS3: Theoretical modelling of hybrid magnon-phonon modes

 is a vector composed of annihilation and creation bosonic operators $\alpha_{M_+}$, $\alpha_{M_-}$, $\zeta_{P_1}$, $\zeta_{P_2}$, $\zeta_{P_3}$ associated, correspondingly, with the magnetically split magnon gap excitation $\alpha_{M_+}$, $\alpha_{M_-}$ and three (dispersionless) $P_1$, $P_2$ and $P_3$ phonons.

 where

 and

-$E^0_{M+/-}$, are the energies of bare (uncoupled) $M_{_+/_-}$ magnon modes, which are supposed to follow a linear, with the magnetic field B, dependence: $E^0_{M_+/_-} = E^0_M \pm g\mu_B B$ where $E^0_M$ denotes the bare magnon gap at $B = 0$.
+$E^0_{M+/-}$ are the energies of the bare (uncoupled) $M_{_+/_-}$ magnon modes, which are supposed to follow a linear, with the magnetic field B, dependence: $E^0_{M_+/_-} = E^0_M \pm g\mu_B B$ where $E^0_M$ denotes the bare magnon gap at $B = 0$.
 Similarly, $E^0_{P_1}$, $E^0_{P_2}$ and $E^0_{P_3}$ denote the bare energies of $P_i$ ($i =$~1,2,3) phonons.
-Three parameters: $\lambda_1$, $\lambda_2$ and $\lambda_3$ account for possible different strengths of magnon-phonon coupling to each $P_1$, $P_2$ and $P_3$ phonon excitations.
-Each of these phonons is however coupled with the same strength to both $M_-$ and $M_+$ magnon branches and each $\lambda_i$ parameter is assumed to be independent on the strength of the applied magnetic field.
+Three parameters, $\lambda_1$, $\lambda_2$ and $\lambda_3$, account for possible different strengths of magnon-phonon coupling to each $P_1$, $P_2$ and $P_3$ phonon excitations.
+Each of these phonons is however coupled with the same strength to both $M_-$ and $M_+$ magnon branches and each $\lambda_i$ parameter is assumed to be independent of the strength of the applied magnetic field.

-The Hamiltonian \ref{Ham} was diagonalized using Bogoluybov transformation~\cite{SimensenPRB19,WhitePR65} in order to obtain the field dependent energies of coupled magnon-phonon modes.
+The Hamiltonian \ref{Ham} was diagonalized using the Bogoluybov transformation~\cite{SimensenPRB19,WhitePR65} in order to obtain the field dependent energies of the coupled magnon-phonon modes.
 Those were compared with the experimental data and the parameters $E_M^0$, $E_{P_1}^0$, $E_{P_2}^0$, $E_{P_3}^0$, $\lambda_1$, $\lambda_2$, $\lambda_3$ and $g$ adjusted for the best agreement using the least square method.
-The resulting simulation together with the experimental data is shown in Fig.~\ref{Fig4} and the values of fit parameters are listed in Table~\ref{tab:my_label}.
+The resulting simulation together with the experimental data is shown in Fig.~\ref{Fig4} and the values of fitting parameters are listed in Table~\ref{tab:my_label}.